dojo/docs/dojo/io/iframe.rst

   </html>

-Other that the reason noted above about reliability (getting proper events indicating data retrieved), the choice of using textarea was because a textarea provides a fixed container that dojo can locate in the iframe DOM and extract the contents from.
+Other than the reason noted above about reliability (getting proper events indicating data retrieved), the choice of using textarea was because a textarea provides a fixed container that dojo can locate in the iframe DOM and extract the contents from.
 And since it is a text area, it can contain JSON, XML, Text, etc.  Once the data is obtained, the usual data handlers from dojo process it and pass it back through the callbacks specified by the user.

 ========